-7. Other Details
+8. Other Information

-- A detailed course schedule will be provided via Canvas. - Attendance is mandatory.
-Student must notify the instructors by email regarding any absence. - Students are permitted to use laptops or tablets in class.
+- A detailed course schedule will be provided in Canvas. - Students are permitted to use laptops or tablets in class.
 Phones must be turned on silent mode.
 You are expected to make use of technology in a way that honors Christ and respects your brothers/sisters sitting near you.